jejelomo007/population-growth-and-GDP-per-capita/README.md

 -There is a negative correlation of -0.19 between GDP per capita and population growth in different countries.

 #### Conclusion
-- Result of my findings shows that there is a positive correlation of 0.29 between GDP per capita and Meat consumption per capita in different countries over a period of time.
+- Result of my findings shows that there is a positive correlation of 0.29 between GDP per capita and Meat consumption per capita in different countries over time.
 As GDP per capita increases, meat consumption per capita increases.
-- Furthermore, there is a negative correlation of -0.19 between GDP per capita and population growth in different countries over a period of time.
+- Furthermore, there is a negative correlation of -0.19 between GDP per capita and population growth in different countries over time.
 As GDP per capita Increases, population growth decreases.

 ## Sources